Special Educational Needs and Disability (SEND)

 At Kinderley we are committed to meeting the educational needs of all our pupils and place emphasis on raising the achievement of all children.

-In the academic year 2020-21 2.3% of our children have an Education, Health & Care Plan and 28% of our children are on the SEND support register.
+At the start of the academic year 2022-23, 3.9% of our children have an Education, Health & Care Plan and 18.4% of our children are on the SEND support register.

 Some pupils will, permanently or from time to time, have a significantly greater difficulty in learning than the majority of children of their age.
 Some may have disabilities, which prevent or hinder them from making use of the facilities provided for our pupils.
 We will give these pupils individual consideration and make reasonable adjustments, working in partnership with home, school or other agencies as necessary.